Overview

 The HTTP Webhook trigger gives any Taskade automation a unique inbound URL.
 Any system that can POST JSON can start the automation.
 Pair it with branching, looping, and AI actions to build any pipeline you need.

 TL;DR: Add the Webhook Received trigger to any automation, copy the unique URL, and POST JSON from any external system to fire your workflow.
-Available on Business, Max, and Enterprise.
+Available on Pro, Business, Max, and Enterprise.
 Pair with Branch, Loop, Utility Actions, and Structured Output to handle real-world payloads end to end.

 How the trigger fits the loop